rikbrown/rikbrown/README.md

 ### Hi there 👋

-I'm always open to freelance/part-time opportunities or just to hear about your project.
+I'm always open for contract/part-time opportunities - or just to hear about your project.

 - 📍 Brooklyn, NY, USA
 - 📫 rik@rik.codes